Pablo Ozuna: Chicago White Sox

 On December 5, 2006, Ozuna signed a one-year, $800,000 contract with the White Sox to avoid arbitration.
 He later signed a one-year, $1.25 million contract extension with the team that included an option for the 2009 season on April 1, 2007.
 On May 27, 2007, Ozuna fractured his right fibula and tore the deltoid ligament in his ankle in a game against the Tampa Bay Devil Rays.
 Though he managed to walk off the field on his own power, he did not return for the remainder of the season.
 In 27 games, Ozuna hit .244 with 3 RBI.

 Ozuna began the 2008 season batting .281 with 6 RBI in 32 games.
 Despite hitting .353 in June, he was designated for assignment on July 8, and was later released on July 16.

 Los Angeles Dodgers

 On July 20, 2008, Ozuna signed with the Los Angeles Dodgers for the remainder of the season.
 He made his debut with the team that day, where he was put in as a pinch-runner for Andy LaRoche after he singled in a run to make it a one-run game against the Arizona Diamondbacks in the top of the ninth with two out.
 Matt Kemp then doubled him home, tying the game.
 The Dodgers eventually won the game, and tied with Arizona for first place in the NL West.

-On September 19, 2008, he hit his third career home run against in a 7–1 loss to the San Francisco Giants.
+On September 19, 2008, he hit his third career home run in a 7–1 loss to the San Francisco Giants.